Unbiased Binning for Fairness-aware Attribute Representation: Unbiased Binning Algorithm

 We say an index $i\in [n]$ is a {\bf boundary candidate} if its blue ratio is equal to the overall ratio of blue tuples, i.e., $r_i=r_{n}$.
-Accordingly, the set of boundary candidates is,
+Accordingly, the set of boundary candidates is, \( T = \{i\in[n]~|~ r_i = r_n\} \).
+We use $m=|T|$ to refer to the size of the boundary candidates set.